 (Note: This article will only be good for a few months.
 Web payment platforms change their prices and offerings so often that anything published on the topic will quickly be out of date.
 Also, I’m not getting paid by any of these guys.)

-Update Sept 2017: Added two new platforms, updated all links.
+Update Nov 2017: Added one new platform, other minor updates.
 If you would like your platform to be listed in this article, just let me know in the comments.

 What donation platforms do